NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 alignment-num-ransac-iterations (*integer*) (default = 1000)
     How many RANSAC iterations to use for global or local epipolar alignment.

+local-alignment-outlier-removal-params (*double, double*) (default = 95.0, 3.0)
+    The differences between right and left locally aligned interest points are computed, and outliers are removed using box-and-whisker with this percentage and factor.

 disparity-range-expansion-percent (*integer*) (default = 20)
     Expand the disparity range estimated from interest points by this